Online diary: Buffalo gunman plotted attack for months

 A transcript of the diary entries was apparently posted publicly sometime ahead of the attack.
 It was not clear how many people might have seen the entries.
 Experts said it was possible but unlikely the diary could have been altered by someone other than the author.

 The FBI’s top agent in Buffalo, Stephen Belongia, indicated on a call with other officials Monday that investigators are looking at Gendron’s Discord activity, citing posts last summer about body armor and guns and others last month in which he taunted federal authorities.
-Belongia gave no give details in the call, which the AP obtained.
+Belongia gave no details in the call, a recording of which the AP obtained.

 But in an April 17 post apparently by Gendron, he exhorted readers to kill agents from the FBI and Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Note: This story has been corrected to show that Whitfield, not his father, is a former Buffalo fire commissioner.